§ 0 · The Operating System

 Every platform we use is commercially available.
-The moat isn't proprietary technology ? it's that nobody in hospitality has ever wired them together.
+The moat isn't proprietary technology.
+It's that nobody in hospitality has ever wired them together.
 We built the connective tissue ourselves.

 This is the informed late entry.
 Same industry.
 Different operating system.